 - Parental Substitute: Lily's birth mother is a bitch.
 The womon she looks up to, and who loves her as a daughter, is Fantina.

-- Darkrai can conjure up popcorn out of nowhere.
+- Pass the Popcorn: Darkrai can conjure up popcorn out of nowhere.

 - Past Me Scares Me: Ash, once he starts getting flashbacks of how the world got trashed the first incarnation around, watches himself slaughter five legendaries using Aura.